dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 </p>

 * `PR(p)`: pagerank score of page p
-* `d`: probability a surfer will continue clicking from this current website (85%), rather than jumping to new location (15%).
+* `d`: the probability a surfer will continue clicking from this current website (85%), rather than jumping to new location (15%).
 I.e., the user will go from website x to website y via the website x (website x recommended that) with a probability of 85%, rather than visiting website y directly by navigating to another page of the browser (15%)
 * `N`: total number of pages in collection